shigatan/FindDuplicatesInCSV/README.md

 # App allows to find rows in csv file with duplicate Values by specified column

 ## Algorithm
-Search duplicates can be solved in 2 steps:
-- sorting input data
-- go through sorted data and output only duplicated

 #### Concerns
 1. file size
-   - if file has small size => sorting can be performed in memory.
+   - if file has small size => go though data and put data to hashmap, output non-unique values
    - if file has large size => content of file might be not fitted to memory => external merge sort can be used to solve this problem
 2. nature of input data
     - If values of key column are unique with high probability (like guids) =>  hashmap-based algorithm will be storing a key for each value, thus spanning a memory for the size of the whole input file.

-#### Sorting in memory
+#### External merge sort
+- Step1. divide file into chunks
-- can be implemented using well known algorithm.
+- Step2. sort each chunk and save result of sorting into temp file Sorting can be implemented using well known algorithm.
 I used Sorted Hash Map.
 Time complexity of insert entry to Sorted Hash Map will be O(log n).
 Extra space O(n).

-#### External merge sort
-- Step1. divide file into chunks
-- Step2. sort each chunk and save result of sorting into temp file
 - Step3. read limited piece of data from each chunk file.
 In my implementation each chunk has associsated queue and I read data to these queues.
 - Step4.
 Compare first values in queues.
 Find queue with minimum value - target value
 - Step5.
 Started from this queue push element to output while value are equal target value.
 When elements are finished grab new piece of data from file or move to next queue.